chfm/chfm.github.io/README.md

 - - `git rm` old unused files.
 - Upload the files for readings and associated documents to `assets/mwab`.
 - Update the `_data/mwab.yml` to have the included readings.
+  - use the pdf value for a pdf link
+  - use the link value for an html link
 ### Example `_data/mwab.yml` File
 ```YAML
 - name: Minutes of the December 16, 2018 Meeting for Worship with Attention to Business